 Where Do You See Yourself in Five Years?

-Thus, answer to this question while discussing how current job opening can take you closer to your goals.
+Thus, answer this question while discussing how a current job opening can take you closer to your goals.
 What if you know that the job in question is not aligned with your professional aspirations?
-In such a case, you can simply say that presently you are unsure what future has in store for you, but you are really hopeful that this role can play a crucial role in setting career goals.
+In such a case, you can simply say that presently you are unsure what the future has in store for you, but you are hopeful that this role can play a crucial role in setting career goals.